su-mana-s/su-mana-s/README.md

 ## Hi 👋

 I am a student who loves exploring unprecedented and delightful blends of academic fields.
 I currently spend my days exploring Neural Networks, model architectures, developments in Data Science and whatever else catches my fancy.
-I also love discovering new problems and thinking about the logic and statistics behind the many systems that drive the digital world today.
-I am someone who deeply believes that there are very few things that cannot be learnt.
+I also love discovering new problems and thinking about the logic and statistics behind the many systems that drive the world today.

 I love contemplating philosophy and math and the intersections of such fields in general.
-I enjoy reading research papers in my leisure while I listen to songs for which my taste changes with the weather.

 - 👯 I’m looking to collaborate on research/projects in the fields of AI/ML and Blockchain
 - 💬 Ask me about Books, Philosophy, Math and the Universe!